llvm/llvm-project/llvm/docs/LangRef.rst

 The '``llvm.instrprof.callsite``' intrinsic should be emitted before a callsite that's not to a "fake" callee (like another intrinsic or asm).
-It is used by contextual profiling and is side-effectful.
+It is used by contextual profiling and has side-effects.
 Its lowering happens in IR, and target-specific backends should never encounter it.

 Arguments: